-- Diversity and Inclusion
+- Equality, Diversity and Inclusion

 - Careers and the World of Work

-Ofsted define ‘Cultural Capital’ as the essential knowledge that pupils need to be educated citizens, by introducing them to the best that has been thought and said and helps to engender an appreciation of human creativity and achievement.
+Ofsted define Cultural Capital as the essential knowledge that pupils need to be educated citizens, by introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement.

 Equality, Diversity and Inclusion